backdrop/backdrop-issues/procedures/issue-template--release--bug-fix--security.md

 - [ ] Close the milestone (assign to quicksketch / serundeputy / herbdool / bwpanda)
 - [ ] Draft Release notes (assign to jenlampton / herbdool / serundeputy / quicksketch)
   - [ ] Include a short, descriptive summary of the release, for example:
-      * "Maintenance release for Backdrop CMS.
-This update contains bug fixes and usability improvements only."
+      * "Security release for Backdrop CMS.
+This release fixes 1 security vulnerability:"
+      * Include a list of SA's for commits to this release
   - [ ] Include a section containing **Notes for updating**
     - [ ] Note if any changes were made to files outside the `core` directory, for example:
       * No changes have been made to the `.htaccess`, `robots.txt` or default `settings.php` files in this release.
 Updating customized versions of those files is not necessary.